schalljul/PLUS_softwaredev_2022/README.md

 # PLUS_softwaredev_2022
 This is  my first repo
-123 test

-whats  upp
+Please please add a commit / pull request to my repo as well.
+Thanks a lot